IBM/aspera-cli/docs/README.erb.md

 In this example, a user has access to a workspace where two shared folders are located on different sites, e.g. different cloud regions.

-First, setup the environment (skip if already done)
+First, set up the environment (skip if already done)

 ```bash
 <%=cmd%> config wizard --url=https://sedemo.ibmaspera.com --username=someuser@example.com